igaray/tesina/md/niko2019_responsive_compilers_en.md

   Derived queries are defined as functions which given keys, return results.
   The first 'db' parameter is the database and provides access to other queries.
-  This parameter is some unknown generic type which is constrained to implement the `CompilerDatabase` trait, such that the function can only  work with the methods exposed in that interface.
+  This parameter is some unknown generic type which is constrained to implement the `CompilerDatabase` trait, such that the function only  has access to and can work with the methods exposed in that interface.
   The other arguments are the inputs the query keeps.

 # Rustc History